 Descriptions, symptoms, treatments, theoretical explanations and cultural views of abnormal behavior and the psychological disorders based on the Diagnostic and Statistical Manual of the American Psychiatric Association.
-Prerequisite: PSYC& 100.
+Prerequisite: grade of C or better in PSYC& 100.

 PSYC 225 Personality (5)